 The British Academy’s SHAPE Observatory provides further content, including data on the economic contribution of SHAPE and disciplinary guides to selected subjects.

 - The Quality Assurance Agency for Higher Education (QAA)’s ‘Benchmark Statement for History’ (March 2022): setting out the nature of study and the academic standards expected of graduates in History, for use by teachers, students and employers.
+Historians may wish to consult this guide when cuts to student choice and optionality are proposed in a degree programme, and the effects of these reductions on the expected outcomes for history graduates.

 - ‘Humanities and Data Science’: an ongoing resource from The Alan Turing Institute on the intersection of humanities and data science